biothings/SuppKG/README.md

 # SuppKG

-This is the repo for SuppKG endpoints of Translator KP APIs.
+This is the plugin repo for SuppKG endpoints of Translator KP APIs.

 SuppKG contains a variety of edges for Dietary Supplements.